Bolaji-Laguda/stoplightdoc/README.md

 # stoplightdoc
-GIt repo for the stoplight documentation
+Git repo for the stoplight documentation